SamirTalwar/monospacedmonologues.com/content/posts/2016-01-07--state-of-mind.md

 Failing isn't the problem.
 Not picking yourself up and trying again is.

-It reminds me of [*object calisthenics*][Object Calisthenics].
+It reminds me of [_object calisthenics_][object calisthenics].
 I fully recommend clicking the link and reading the entire document, but to summarise, object calisthenics are a set of rules to apply in order to write object-oriented code.
 They are:

 1. One level of indentation per method
 2. Don't use the `else` keyword
 3. Wrap all primitives, including strings
 4. First-class collections
 5. One dot per line
 6. Don't abbreviate
 7. Keep all entities small
 8. No classes with more than two instance variables
 9. No getters/setters/properties

 If you've tried them, you'll know that writing anything while following these rules takes forever and ends up with fairly ugly code.
 However, if you opt to break them in a couple of situations, you'll find that your code is very easy to understand.